-... my mother instructs us to be a bridge for our children between the two worlds by teaching them the
+... my mother instructs us to be a bridge for our children between the two worlds by teaching them the richness of the Navajo culture and language. - Salita Begay1

 Being Hopi is more than identity, it is a way of thinking, viewing, and life.